Częstochowa railway station: History

 The first station was built in the years 1845–1846, during the construction of the Warsaw–Vienna railway.
-In 1873 the station was enlarged and then extended by architect Czesław Domaniewski.
+In 1873 the station was expanded and then extended by architect Czesław Domaniewski.
 The original building was torn down in the 1970s to make place for a larger complex.

 Work on the current postmodern architectural style station building designed by architect Ryszard Frankowicz, began in 1989.
 The first stage consisting of an overpass connecting the station platforms was opened in 1991, in time for the 6th World Youth Day whose central events took place in the Jasna Góra Monastery in Częstochowa.
 Construction of the stations main building started in 1994 and on November 9, 1996, on the 150th anniversary of the railroad reaching Częstochowa the entire complex was finished.
 It was officially opened by the then President of Poland, Aleksander Kwaśniewski.
 On May 24, 1997, a monument with the bust of Władysław Biegański was unveiled in front of the station.

 According to the Gazeta Wyborcza ranking of 2008, Częstochowa railway station was considered the third most beautiful station in Poland, behind Białystok railway station and Lublin railway station.

+In 2025, the demolition of the 1989 station building began, in preparation for the construction of a new, modern station building and complex.
+The new station building will feature commercial spaces, an interchange hub for buses, and will be accessible meeting EU standards.